svcheng/LBYARCH-MCO2/README.md

 ### Samuel Cheng, S15

 ## Project Description
-### This project involves implementing kernels (in C and in x86-64 assembly) capable of performing the SAXPY (A*X + Y) function.
-The kernel must utilize functional scalar SIMD registers and floating-point instructions.
-The output of the kernel should display the result of the first ten elements of vector Z for both versions of the kernel (C and x86-64 assembly).
+### This project involves implementing the SAXPY (A*X + Y) function in C and x86-64 assembly.
+The x86-64 kernel must utilize functional scalar SIMD registers and floating-point instructions.
+The output of the kernels should display the values of the first ten elements of the result vector Z.
-### This program is executed both in debug mode and release mode with three different vector sizes: 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, with execution time recorded for each execution.
-See screenshot of the problem below.
+### The program was executed both in debug mode and release mode with three different vector sizes: 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, with execution time recorded for each execution.
+See a screenshot of the problem specification below.
 ![problem](screenshots/problem.png)

 ## Debug Mode